alexisrolland/postgraphile-as-library/README.md

 # Postgraphile as Library

 The following guide describes how to run a network of Docker containers on a local machine, including one container for a PostgreSQL database and one container running PostGraphile.

-It is exactly the same thing as what is described in the repository [Docker-PostgreSQL-PostGraphile](https://github.com/alexisrolland/docker-postgresql-postgraphile) with one difference, **the GraphQL container runs a Node.js application importing PostGraphile as library** whereas in the previous repository PostGraphile is run via CLI.
+It is the same as the repository **[Docker-PostgreSQL-PostGraphile](https://github.com/alexisrolland/docker-postgresql-postgraphile)** with one difference, the PostGraphile container runs a **Node.js application using PostGraphile as library** instead of running PostGraphile via CLI.
+Running PostGraphile as a library allows greater customization possibilities

 Follow the steps provided in the repository [Docker-PostgreSQL-PostGraphile](https://github.com/alexisrolland/docker-postgresql-postgraphile) and come back to this guide to create the GraphQL container.